arcebald/Tic-Tac-Toe/README.md

 ## Approach and solving for the winner:
 The main approach to the game is creating div tags in index.html page and playing in java script with the properties of the class atribute to capture the clicked box.
 Iterating through the grid cells I captured the cell and added the class property either X or O to the div tag in HTML.
 I checked the all winner conditions(8 total: 3 rows, 3 columns and 2 diagonals) with if-else statements.
-If playerX or playersO it will triger the css styling to change the color of the strike.
+If playerX or playersO wins it will trigger the css styling to change the color of the strike.

 ## Main features:
 - Text changer.